PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 This background estimate is then subtracted from the science image.
 Following this step, we obtain fully calibrated individual tiles (in units of MJy/sr), to which we perform a number of bespoke steps before mosaicking.
 We note that for this data release, the flux calibration does not take into account the decrease in sensitivity at long MIRI wavelengths.
 This will be updated in a future version of the data.

 When constructing MIRI background images, proximity of the background to the on-source image in \textit{time} appears to be a critical factor.
 For PHANGS-{\it JWST}, the initial NIRCam observations, and hence the MIRI background images, failed for IC~5332, and the successful NIRCam science and MIRI background observations were only obtained months later.
 Another PHANGS-{\it JWST} target, NGC~7496 was observed immediately prior to IC~5332.
-Figure \ref{fig:ic5332_bg} compares the results subtracting backgrounds obtained close in position but in not time (i.e., using the later IC~5332 for the background) and close in time but not in position (i.e., using NGC~7496).
+Figure \ref{fig:ic5332_bg} compares the results subtracting backgrounds obtained close in position but not in time (i.e., using the later IC~5332 for the background) and close in time but not in position (i.e., using NGC~7496).
+We perform a sigma-clipped RMS measurement on these three images, using a source mask created from the ``close in time, not in position'' backgrounds.
+We obtain RMS=[0.80, 0.46, 0.36]~MJy~sr$^{-1}$ in these three cases.
 This shows that using the MIRI backgrounds obtained months after the MIRI science observations led to large-scale artifacts in the final mosaics, highlighting the temporal variability of the MIRI backgrounds.
 In the current release, we use the NGC~7496 ``off'' observations that ended 14 minutes before the IC~5332 science observations started to construct the background for IC~5332.
 For pointings where the background observations fail, we would therefore recommend re-observing both science and background given the clear time variability of the MIRI background.